openscanhub/openscanhub.github.io/index.md

 ## How to use it?

 It is running as a [Fedora service](https://openscanhub.fedoraproject.org/).
+Instructions to use it are given on the [Fedora Wiki](https://fedoraproject.org/wiki/OpenScanHub).
 Alternatively, you can use it on your local system by following the developer documentation.

 ## Developers